KwstasMCPU/BambooTools/README.md

 ## Completeness summary

-`completeness()` retuns a completeness summary table, stating the percentage and count of complete (not NULL) values:
+`completeness()` retuns a completeness summary table, stating the percentages and counts of complete (not NULL) values for each column:

 ```python
 from bambootools import bambootools